keelback-code/wwww/README.md

 #### Theme

-To sell custom made interesting wizard hats (and other wizard associated clothing items) online.
+To sell custom made interesting wizard hats (and other wizard-associated clothing items) online.

 #### Epic

 This website will provide the user with an array of wizardly hats and other clothing items, products both expected and unexpected.
 The website will be simple and easy to use; a good experience for the user that will make their time in the shop welcoming.
-Each product will have Dungeons and Dragons style stats (see: [https://en.wikipedia.org/wiki/Statistic_(role-playing_games)] ), along with other variables to choose from in order to customise each product.
+Each product will have Dungeons and Dragons style stats (see: [https://en.wikipedia.org/wiki/Statistic_(role-playing_games)] ), along with other variables to choose from to customise each product.

 #### User stories